TechnicJelle/CMGT_GraduationReport/report.typ

 note that you will have to move the self-reflection to the annexes before posting it on Post it_ ]

-\/\/TODO

 Due to many circumstances, both personal and external, I did not manage to get as much done as I would have liked to.
-If I had been at the top of my game,
+If I had been at the top of my game, I would have been able to get a lot further...

+I should have also expected that the prototyping would take longer than I had initially thought.
-I would have been able to get a lot further...
+I had hoped to have been able to start on the LLRI2 library itself, but I did not manage to get that far.

+Even so, I have learned a great deal during this project, and I am very proud of the work I have done.
+Both the prototypes and the research.

+So on the whole, even though I did not manage to get as far as I had hoped, I am still very happy with the results of this project.

 //Stop numbering headings from here on out
 #set heading(numbering: none)